Draya Michele Rocks Ultra-Tight Cleavage-Revealing Dress While Cooling Off With An Ice Cream Cone

 In the snap, the actress poses outside Wanderlust Creamery with one hand resting against a tree trunk and the other securing a green ice cream cone topped with purple and white scoops of ice cream.
 She stuns in an aqua, super-short dress that plunges at the chest and exposes a teasing glimpse of her ample cleavage.
 The ribbed material bunches up over her abdomen and hugs her tiny waist while clinging to her curvy hips and thighs.

-The model completed the summery look with her dark hair slicked back into a low bun that showed off her long neck and facial structure.
-She added thick black mascara, black-lined eyes, and dark pink, glossy lips.
-The successful entrepreneur accessorized with large gold hoop earrings and pink nails.
+The model completes the summery look with her dark hair slicked back into a low bun that shows off her long neck and facial structure.
+She adds thick black mascara, black-lined eyes, and dark pink, glossy lips.
+The successful entrepreneur accessorizes with large gold hoop earrings and pink nails.

-In the caption of the photo, Draya writes that the flavors “hit different” while also tagging fashion brand Oh Polly, the designer behind her sensual outfit.
-She tagged the ice cream shop with the geolocation feature of the site.
+In the caption of the photo, Draya writes that the flavors “hit different” and tags fashion brand Oh Polly, the designer behind her sensual outfit.
+She tags the ice cream shop with the geolocation feature of the site.

 The 34-year-old’s 7.5 million followers slammed the post with over 35,000 likes in the first hour of being posted while also filling the comments section with compliments and emoji.